K. J. Maura

-Kevin Joel Maura Colón (born July 30, 1995) is a Puerto Rican professional basketball player for Gigantes de Carolina of the Baloncesto Superior Nacional (BSN).
+Kevin Joel Maura Colón (born July 30, 1995) is a Puerto Rican professional basketball player for Mets de Guaynabo of the Baloncesto Superior Nacional (BSN).
 He played college basketball for the UMBC Retrievers, spending his final two years of eligibility with the Retrievers, earning America East Defensive Player of the Year and All-Conference honors as a senior.
 Listed as a 5-foot-8, 140-pound point guard, he was measured as the lightest player in NCAA Division I basketball while at UMBC.

 A native of San Juan, he competed at the high school level with Arlington Country Day School in Jacksonville, Florida.
 He began his college career representing the Abilene Christian Wildcats but transferred to College of Central Florida after his freshman season.

 Early life

 Maura was born in San Juan, Puerto Rico to Erica Colón and Melvin Maura.
 He began playing organized basketball at around age five, being encouraged by his father Melvin, who was a fan of the Los Angeles Lakers of the National Basketball Association (NBA).
 Maura grew up watching highlights of Steve Nash, who he has called his "hero" and the "best player ever."
 He began playing high school basketball in Puerto Rico and took part in youth national team camps, but because he only stood by the summer of 2012, he was given limited attention.

 After Maura's small size started hampering his early basketball career, his father contacted Art Alvarez, former high school coach of J. J. Barea, who allowed Maura to train at his camp for one week at Miami Christian School in Miami.
 Alvarez subsequently invited Maura to join his travel team, the Miami Tropics, for a tournament in Las Vegas that would be attended by over 100 college basketball coaches.
 He led the team to the championship game of the event.